fyngyrz/aa_macro/users-guide.md

 normal HTML envronment.

-There are pre-defined variables that aa_macro will "wrap" the translations with if the are set.
+There are pre-defined variables that aa_macro will "wrap" the translations with if they are set.
 This allows you to style the characters with color, etc.
 The variables are:

 * `ppre_lb` and `ppos_lb` for left square brackets